8 copy-paste templates · formatted for Udio's suno-style prompt style

-Adapted for Udio · click copy · paste · generate
+Adapted for Udio · click copy · paste into Udio · generate

 Use in Udio Custom Mode with your lyrics pasted below

-Include 3-5 of these in your Udio prompt for more accurate K-Pop output.
+Include 3–5 of these in your Udio style tags for more accurate K-Pop output.

 Reviewed by Collins Asein.
 These adjustments consistently improve K-Pop output quality in Udio.